 Did you know the average Brit spends about £71 on a single night out?
 That’s got to hurt in the long run!
 So this piece of money advice from the one and only Sia holds a solid #4 spot on this list.

-You truly don’t need dollar bills to have fun tonight, or any night.
+You genuinely don’t need dollar bills to have fun tonight, or any night.
 There are plenty of fun things to do that don’t break the bank.

 3. All Me – Drake (feat.
 2 Chainz & Big Sean)